amatherne/john_cairo/_posts/2018-04-08-fuck-you-fuck-you-fuck-you-you-re-cool-fuck-you.md

 date: 2018-04-08 06:20:40 +0000
 banner_image: "/uploads/2018/04/08/IMG-0465.JPG"
 gallery:
+- image: "/uploads/2018/04/08/IMG-0461.JPG"
+  caption: I'm half machine.
+I'm a monster.
+  detail: I've opened a door here that I regret.
+I'm half machine.
+I'm a monster.
+    That's what it said on 'Ask Jeeves.'
+I've opened a door here that I regret.
+Did you enjoy your meal, Mom?
+You drank it fast enough.
 - image: "/uploads/2018/04/08/IMG-0468.JPG"
   caption: Steve Holt
   detail: As you may or may not know, Lindsay and I have hit a bit of a rough patch.